vmware-archive/Workshop/Lab01/README.md

 1. Open a command prompt and change directory to the Lab code.

-   Note in this lab we are not going to write any code.
+>**Note**: in this lab we are not going to write any code.
 Instead we will be using the pre-coded lab in this directory.

    ```bash
    > cd Workshop/Lab01/CloudFoundry